Code-Institute-Submissions/AleksandrDenis-guess--words--game_SepResub/README.md

 * Allow to input only letters
 * Allow user to choose play again or not after game finished

+# Testing
+I have manually tested this project:
+* Passed the code trough a PEP8
+* Tested in my local terminal
+* Input letters and checked if system respond as shown in images above

 # Bugs
 ## Solved bugs
 * Writing project i had incorrect Indentation what made program stop running.